 - Use keyword variations in the H3 tags to improve topical relevance without overoptimizing for the main and secondary keywords.

-When you’re writing an article and trying to optimize it for SEO, you can go beyond just the written text for adding your keywords.
+When you’re writing an article and trying to optimize it for SEO, you can go beyond just the written text to add your keywords.

 To put keywords on an image, all you have to do is add them to the ALT text field.
 This is easily done in my CMS platforms like WordPress by clicking on the image to open the hidden property values and then looking for the ALT text field (or box).